ceroberoz/inEditor/README.md

 2. Create a new text styling option (maybe colorful text?)
 3. Make a way for users to tell us if they liked the AI suggestion
 4. Help make the caching even smarter
+5. Assist in bringing back HTTP streaming with improved performance

 ## Having Trouble?